We all want a well behaved Labrador. So, sensible dog discipline seems like a logical step in achieving that aim.

 This is particularly important in recall training, where the objective is to get the dog right up against you.

-I have found that the fastest and most effective recalls are obtained when a dog has been recall trained using rewards.
+In my experience, the fastest and most effective recalls are obtained when a dog has been recall trained using rewards only.

 - unpleasant to the dog